zzshou/RCAM/DUMA/README.md

-# XRJL at SemEval-2021 Task 4: Dual Multi-Head Co-Attention for Abstract Meaning Understanding
+# XRJL-HKUST at SemEval-2021 Task 4: WordNet-Enhanced Dual Multi-head Co-Attention for Reading Comprehension of Abstract Meaning

 This repository gives a Pytorch implementation of the method in the system description paper (see in Citation).